-This symposium is designed to advance the use of biologic scaffolds for regenerative medicine and all general surgery applications via a series of objective presentations describing the potential benefits and risks associated with the use of such materials, factors that affect performance, and the clinical applications that may benefit most from their use.
-Topics range from the most basic science of scaffold remodeling at the molecular level through the preclinical and clinical level.
-It is not the intent of this symposium to discuss only the beneficial aspects of biologic scaffolds, but just as importantly to identify the problem areas, develop strategies for solving these problems, and hopefully initiate collaborations among basic scientists and clinicians in attendance at the meeting.
+This symposium is designed to advance the use of biologic scaffold materials for regenerative medicine and all general surgery applications.
+The format includes a series of presentations describing the potential benefits and risks associated with the use of such materials, factors that affect performance, and the clinical applications that may benefit most from their use.
+Topics range from the most basic science of cell:matrix interaction, and mechanisms of scaffold remodeling at the molecular level through the preclinical and clinical level.
+It is not the intent of this symposium to discuss only the beneficial aspects of biologic scaffolds, but just as importantly to identify the problem areas, develop strategies for solving these problems, and initiate collaborations among basic scientists and clinicians in attendance at the meeting.
 Our feedback from previous symposia (this is a bi-annual event) consistently identifies the equal mix of clinicians and basic scientists as the most beneficial and rewarding aspect of the meeting.

-Abstracts will be considered for all topics related to the use of biologic scaffolds for tissue engineering/regenerative medicine including: fundamental concepts of cell-scaffold interactions, tissue source and processing/manufacturing methods, whole organ engineering with biologic scaffolds, pre-clinical in-vivo studies of tissue and organ reconstruction, factors that influence the host remodeling response, and results/outcomes of human clinical applications.
+Abstracts will be considered for all topics related to the use of biologic scaffolds for tissue engineering/regenerative medicine including: fundamental concepts of cell-scaffold interactions, tissue source and processing/manufacturing methods, whole organ engineering with biologic scaffolds, pre-clinical studies of tissue and organ reconstruction, factors that influence the host remodeling response, and results/outcomes of human clinical applications.
+It is anticipated that approximately 50% of the abstracts accepted for podium presentation will relate to human clinical applications.
 It is anticipated that approximately 50% of the abstracts accepted for podium presentation will relate to human clinical experiences in body systems that include cardiovascular, gastrointestinal, urologic, dermatologic, musculoskeletal, and the central nervous system.
 The remaining 50% will relate to basic science and mechanistic concepts.
-Abstracts will be considered for podium presentation and poster session display.
-BSRM is no longer accepting abstract submissions for the 2016 Symposium.
-The deadline and closure of the abstract submission system was December 15, 2015.
-Notification of abstract decision was made on January 15, 2016.
+Abstracts will be considered for podium presentation and post session display.
+Abstract submission will be August 15, 2017 – December 1, 2017.
+Notifications will be sent by January 5, 2018.

 Abstracts should be no longer than 3000 characters, (approximately) 500 words, and fit on 1 page.